 Your property tax bill will usually be calculated by multiplying your home’s assessed value by the local tax rate, which can vary from town to town.

 If you think your home’s assessment is higher than it should be, challenge it immediately.
-You generally have less than 30 days to do so, though each taxing authority sets its own timeline.
-Procedures are often outlined on the back of the letter.
+You generally have fewer than 30 days to do so, though each taxing authority sets its own timeline.
+The back of the letter often outlines the procedures.

 Make sure the information about your home is correct.
 Is the number of bathrooms accurate?
 Number of fireplaces?
 How about the size of the lot?
-There’s a big difference between “0.3 acres” and “3.0 acres.”
-If any facts are wrong, then you may have a quick and easy challenge on your hands.
+There’s a big difference between 0.3 acres and 3.0 acres.
+If any facts are wrong, you may have a quick and easy property tax appeal on your hands.

-Ask a REALTOR® to find three to five comparable properties — “comps” in real estate jargon — that have sold recently.
-Alternatively, check a website like realtor.com to find approximate values of comparable properties that are very similar to your own in terms of size, style, condition, and location.
-If you’re willing to shell out between $350 and $600, you can hire an appraiser to give you a professional opinion of your home’s value.
+Ask a real estate agent to find three to five comparable properties — or comps in real estate jargon — that have sold recently.
+Alternatively, check a website like realtor.com® to find approximate values of comparable properties that are very similar to yours in size, style, condition, and location.
+If you’re willing to shell out $375 to $450, you can hire an appraiser to give you a professional opinion of your home’s value.

 Once you identify comps, check the assessments on those properties.
 Most local governments maintain public databases.
 If yours doesn’t, seek help from a real estate agent or ask neighbors to share tax information.
 If the assessments on your comps are lower, you can argue yours is too high.

 Even if the assessments are similar, if you can show that the comparable properties are superior to yours, you may have a case for relief based on equity.
-Maybe your neighbor added an addition while you were still struggling to clean up storm damage.
-In that case, the properties are no longer comparable.
+This situation could happen, for example, if your neighbor built an addition while you were still struggling to clean up storm damage.
+In that case, the properties would no longer be comparable.

 Armed with your research, call your local assessor’s office.
 Most assessors are willing to discuss your assessment informally by phone.
-If not, or if you aren’t satisfied with the explanation, request a formal review.
+If not, or if the explanation doesn't satisfy you, you can request a formal review.

 Pay attention to deadlines and procedures.
-There's probably a form to fill out and specific instructions for supporting evidence.
-A typical review, which usually doesn’t require you to appear in person, can take anywhere from one to three months.
+There's probably a property tax appeal form to fill out and specific instructions for providing supporting evidence.
+The length of the review process depends on your municipality, but a final decision might take a few months — or sometimes longer.
 Expect to receive a decision in writing.

-If the review is unsuccessful, you can usually appeal the decision to an independent board, with or without the help of a lawyer.
-You may have to pay a modest filing fee, perhaps $10 to $25.
-If you end up before an appeals board, your challenge could stretch as long as a year, especially in large jurisdictions that have a high number of appeals.
+If the review is unsuccessful, you can usually appeal the decision to an independent board, with or without a lawyer’s help.
+You may have to pay a modest filing fee.
+If you end up before an appeals board, your challenge could stretch as long as a year, especially in large jurisdictions that have a lot of appeals.

-- The appeals board can only lower your real estate assessment, not the rate at which you’re taxed.
+- The appeals board can lower only your real estate assessment, not your tax rate.

 - A reduction in your assessment right before you put your house on the market could hurt the sale price.

-An easier route to savings might lie in determining if you qualify for property tax exemptions based on age, disability, military service, or other factors.
+An easier route to savings might be to determine if you qualify for a property tax exemption based on age, disability, military service, or other factors.